shupershuff/Diablo2RLoader/README.md

 <img width="1111" height="194" alt="image" src="https://github.com/user-attachments/assets/fc24a9b7-5a60-4e79-b0b3-9445bc6fa86a" />

 **COMING SOON - Shortcut keys to switch Windows**<br>
-Some of you have 50 different apps open and keep getting confused where D2R is.
+Some of you have 50 different apps open and keep getting confused where D2R is.<br>
-To help with this, you can configure a shortcut key combo to bring a D2R instance to the foreground as your active instance.
+To help with this, you can configure a shortcut key combo to bring a D2R instance to the foreground as your active instance.<br>
 Your shortcut key combo is specified in config.xml.
-Use the Combo (eg Shift + Alt) with a number (eg 2) to open account 2, or use the combo with comma (<) or period (>) to switch to previous or next account.
+Use the Combo (eg Shift + Alt) with a number (eg 2) to open account 2, or use the combo with comma (<) or period (>) to switch to previous or next account.<br>
-This feature (and all other features for that matter) does not input any key presses into the game.
+This feature (and all other features for that matter) does not input any key presses into the game.<br>

 **Be an Entertainer in Baals Comedy Club**<br>
 If you're an A grade leecher like me and typically stand around in Baals Throne room sapping up XP, why not at least pretend you have a sense of humour by using the built in joke generator to copy & paste mediocre jokes.<br>